timvieira/blog/content/learn-autodiff.md

     called "adjoints") allow for equally efficient gradient evaluation ("back propagation").

- - The structure of the backward algorithm is always the same.
+ - The graph structure of the backward algorithm is always the same as forward.
+(This is surprising.)

    We have: